Dehghanni/Teofl/Writing.md

  so?**
   - Seek the knowledge from the cradle to grave, as the old saying goes.
 Age is just a number.
 It seems more rational to keep yourself up-to-date in this fast-paced world.
   - ---
-- **Which one do you think is important to long-lasting friendship?
- A. help you when you need
- B. share same interest and hobby
- C. mutual trust**

-Human beings have perpetually been seeking a way to communicate with others.
-Friendship actually doesn&#39;t fit into any definition.
-It&#39;s a relationship that cannot be described with words. [friendship](https://www.mydomaine.com/what-is-friendship-1385639) is as important to our wellbeing as eating right and exercising.
-A vexed question that arises here is whether having common interests and hobbies plays a more significant role in friendship or friends solicitousness when they need one another.
-My impression is that mutual confidence of utmost importance.

-- Honest friends would never talk behind your back – let you diagnose your weaknesses – you will work on them and be a better prsn which is invaluable.
-Ex: I had this roommate who always tried to criticize me in a friendly way.
-I learned a lot from eating habits to how manage work-life conflict.
-- Honest friends will never lead you astray – they will never lie to you and will never give you wrong info – you can count on them whenever you run into difficulties- Ex: I was studying for exam, one my classmates who was terribly jealous, came up to me and said, &quot;have you studied these chapters?
-The teacher told me that there will be some questions from these chapters.&quot; I spend the rest of the time studying those trivial matters which I later discovered were

 - **Are government doing good in educating people to pay attention to the importance of the food nutrition and healthy eating?**